12.23. DD 23: Taler KYC

 # ';'-separated list of fields that the CONTEXT must

-# provided as inputs to this check.
+# provide as inputs to this check.
 For example,

 # for a FORM of type CHOICE, this might state